bschorr/nextRound/README.md

 - [Arduino](http://www.arduino.cc)
 - [SpacebrewP5 library](https://github.com/Spacebrew/spacebrewP5)

 Install SpacebrewP5 copying the folder inside spacebrewP5/dist/spacebrew to your Processing library folder.
-If you never went through this process before, you can take a look to this [video tutorial](http://www.youtube.com/watch?v=SRRQoQ2I3A8) by Kyle Macmillain.
+If you never went through this process before, you can take a look in this [video tutorial](http://www.youtube.com/watch?v=SRRQoQ2I3A8) by Kyle Macmillain.

 ####Hardware you'll need